 Mr. Gregory holds an MBA from the Yale School of Management, having completed a highly specialized joint program in healthcare within the Yale Schools of Medicine, Management and Public Policy.
 He holds a BS in Economics from the University of Pennsylvania, Wharton School of Business.
 He is a Fellow of the Royal Society of Medicine, lecturer at Yale University and serves on a number of academic and scientific boards including University of Texas Southwestern Medical Center, The University of Texas Center for Brain Health, The Center for Vision Health, Dallas Services, University of Texas Southwestern Cary Council (Steering Committee) and had prior Board appointments at University of Pennsylvania Center for Brain Injury and Repair, Southern Methodist University and Tower Center.

 Kevin Honeycutt was named CEO and president of Alliance for Cancer Gene Therapy in December 2018 and elected to its board of directors in June 2022.
-His principal role as Chief Executive Officer is to help realize and enhance the vision of the organization’s 2001 co-founders, Barbara Netter and her late husband Edward, and to spearhead the organization’s focus on solving the next generation of challenges brought by metastatic cancers and solid tumors while continuing to build organizational alliances and joint ventures.
+As chief executive officer, Mr. Honeycutt’s role is to help realize and enhance the vision of ACGT’s co-founders, Barbara Netter and her late husband Edward, by focusing the organization on solving the next generation of challenges brought by metastatic cancers while continuing to build organizational alliances and joint ventures.

-Prior to joining the organization, Mr. Honeycutt served as the president and CEO of the Avon Breast Cancer Crusade, executive director of the Avon Foundation for Women and in a variety of consulting roles through his firm, Honeycutt Partners, including projects for the American Diabetes Association, the New Venture Fund, the Entertainment Industry Foundation, the San Francisco AIDS Foundation and other leading nonprofit organizations.
+Prior to joining ACGT, Mr. Honeycutt served as president of the Avon Breast Cancer Crusade and executive director of the Avon Foundation for Women.
+Through his consulting firm, Honeycutt Partners, he served in a variety of roles helping lead major projects for the American Diabetes Association, the New Venture Fund, the Entertainment Industry Foundation, the United Cancer Front, the San Francisco AIDS Foundation and other leading nonprofit organizations.

-Mr. Honeycutt serves on the Board of Directors of the Global Cancer Institute and Friends of Mozart and is a member of the National Council of the Eastman School of Music at the University of Rochester, Rochester, New York.
-He is a past Board member of the Jonsson Cancer Center Foundation, University of California, Los Angeles.
+Mr. Honeycutt currently serves on the Board of Directors of the Global Cancer Institute and Friends of Mozart and is a member of the National Council of the Eastman School of Music at the University of Rochester.
+He is a past Board member of the Jonsson Cancer Center Foundation at the University of California, Los Angeles.

-Chau Q. Khuong is a biotech entrepreneur and venture capital investor.
-He is currently a venture partner at OrbiMed Advisors, a global healthcare-dedicated investment firm with over $15 billion in assets under management.
+Chau Q. Khuong has been a member of our Board of Directors since 2016.
+Mr. Khuong is a biotech entrepreneur and venture capital investor.
+From 2003 until 2021, he worked at OrbiMed Advisors, a global healthcare-dedicated investment firm, where he was a Partner and member of the investment committee for the OrbiMed venture capital funds.
 Over the past two decades, he has been an active lead investor in innovative drug development and medical device enterprises across all stages and therapeutic areas including oncology, infectious diseases, ophthalmology, gene therapy and gene editing.

-Mr. Khuong has served in a board capacity of numerous public and private companies, including Arius Research (acquired by Roche), Durata (acquired by Actavis), Fusion Pharmaceuticals (NASDAQ: FUSN), Glaukos Medical (NYSE: GKOS), Intellia Pharmaceuticals (NASDAQ: NTLA), Intercept Pharmaceuticals (NASDAQ: ICPT), Inspire Medical Systems (NYSE: INSP), NextCure (NASDAQ: NXTC), Pieris (NASDAQ: PIRS) and Rempex (acquired by Medicines Company).
-He holds a BS in molecular, cellular and developmental biology with a concentration in biotechnology and an MPH with a concentration in infectious diseases, both from Yale University.
+Mr. Khuong currently serves or has served in a Board of Directors capacity of numerous public and private companies, including Arius Research (acquired by Roche), BELLUS Health, Durata (acquired by Actavis), Fusion Pharma, Glaukos Medical, Intellia, Intercept, Inspire Medical Systems, NextCure, Otonomy, Pieris, Rempex and ReViral.
+He holds a B.S. in molecular, cellular and developmental biology with a concentration in biotechnology and an M.P.H. with a concentration in infectious diseases, both from Yale University.

 John L. Lahey, PhD, is president emeritus of Quinnipiac University, a private university located in Hamden, CT.
 Upon his arrival at Quinnipiac in March 1987, Dr. Lahey initiated a strategic planning process, leading to the University’s growth from 1,902 students in 1987 to more than 8,500 students in 2021.